piwai/diematic/README.md

  * A RS-845 to USB adapter
  * A nano-computer with a USB port and Python3 installed (Raspberry pi or similar)

-Check tutorials in the "references" section below on how to do the hardware setup.
+Check links in the "references" section below on how to do the hardware setup.

 ## Installation
 ```